 Filmmaking can be an attractive, enjoyable, and fulfilling career, but it takes work.
 Filmmaking requires hard work, commitment, and a tremendous amount of skill, guts, and…well, luck too.
-This is the first thing you must understand if you want to learn filmmaking.
-Infact it’s even very hard.
+This is the first thing every beginner filmmaker must understand.
+In fact, it’s even very hard.
 On the other hand, It is also a very rewarding job.
-There are many considerations to take when thinking about applying to film schools.
+There are many considerations to take when thinking about applying to film school.
 It doesn’t matter if it’s an online film school or a regular one, it will cost you a lot of money (don’t forget that you also have to spend money on the films you’ll make), so you really have to be sure that film school is what you want.
 It’s not only the filmmaking courses that cost money, but also filmmaking itself.
 The truth is that learning filmmaking will cost money.
 If you are looking for filmmaking courses, I recommend reading these articles, that are taken from the filmmaking courses here, to be your first step into the filmmaking world.
-There all might help you discover which filmmaking field you are interested the most.
+These articles will help you discover which filmmaking field you are interested in the most.

-The first lesson you need to read to understand if the documentary film course is for you.
-You will get some basic guidelines and tips that will help you get started with the world of documentary filmmaking.
+This is my first lesson in the documentary film course.
+I’m going to give you some basic guidelines and tips that will help you get started with the world of documentary filmmaking.

 Becoming a filmmaker is not an easy road; no one finishes film school and becomes a filmmaker.
 It will take you a few years (took me ten years) to settle into a film career.

 Filmmaking is a profession, and like every profession, you need to learn and practice it.
 There are two ways to do it:

 There are advantages and disadvantages to each one of them.
 But no matter what way you choose, the important thing is to pick a camera – any camera- and start shooting.
 If you’ll read film directors’ biographies – and I recommend to do it – you’ll learn that almost every film director started with shooting home videos with his friends.
 The more they practiced, the more they got better.